YaninaChukanova/ELO-Data-Analysis-Project-Country-Happiness-Ranking/milestone/milestone_3/README.md

   The analysis involved several steps to ensure a comprehensive understanding of the data and its implications:

 1. **Preliminary Data Analysis**
+  I conducted an extensive data search and compiled the information meticulously.
+My dataset is the result of thorough and comprehensive research efforts.I conducted an extensive data search and compiled the information meticulously.
+My dataset is the result of thorough and comprehensive research efforts.

    - Loading and Checking Data:
 **Data_for_Project:** [`Data_for_Project.csv`](../../data/Data_for_Project.csv)
 # Load the cleaned CSV file